All guides

 3. Jobs are stable over time

 For example, traveling abroad has been an activity for human for a long time ago.
-People traveled by foot, boats, and now planes.
+People traveled by foot, horses, wagons, boats, and now planes.
 Before smartphones, we used phone calls and desktop browsers to find flights and hotels.

 4. Accomplishing jobs are solution agnostic